 Lymphoma is a type of cancer in the immune system, while Hodgkin lymphoma starts in the white blood cells.

-The most common initial symptom of this disease is an enlarged lymph node that causes a lump in the neck, underarm, groin, or chest area.
+The most common initial symptom of Hodgkin lymphoma is an enlarged lymph node that causes a lump in the neck, underarm, groin, or chest area.

 It usually does not hurt but may be tender.
-If the swollen nodes are inside a person’s chest, they may have trouble breathing and cough uncontrollably.
+If a person has swollen lymph nodes inside their chest, they may have difficulty breathing and cough uncontrollably.

 Because many factors can cause swelling in the lymph nodes, a person should also look out for other symptoms, including:

-Healthcare providers usually treat Hodgkin lymphoma with chemotherapy and radiation therapy.
+Healthcare professionals usually treat Hodgkin lymphoma with chemotherapy and radiation therapy.

 Epigastric hernia